Marecu/BossFightGame/README.md

     Fri Nov 24 13:02:27 PST 2023 - Added spell attack at x: 1108, y: 515.5

     Fri Nov 24 13:02:27 PST 2023 - Removed basic attack at x: 1102.0, y: 510.5

+## Phase 4: Task 3

+When reviewing my UML Diagram, I realized that it would have been beneficial to implement the singleton design pattern in a few cases.
+Notably, the Game class could be refactored to use this design pattern.
+All 4 JPanels I use could be designed this way as well.
+This would greatly reduce the amount of coupling in the code and avoid the need to pass around object references to a majority of the classes in the program.